stephaneVercouillieBMID/slate/source/workingVersion.html.md

  #### 4.1.1.2.
 Aggregated Claims and Distributed Claims

-Distributed Claims are claims that are asserted by a Claims Provider other than the Open ID Provider but are returned as references by the Open ID Provider.

 Aggregated and distributed Claims are represented by using special `_claim_names` and `_claim_sources`members of the JSON object containing the Claims.

 |Special Members| Feature |